mrankin93/cozychic/README.md

 <div align="center"><img src="https://via.placeholder.com/300"></div>
 <br>

-<p>CozyChic is a website for my wife to share her blog entries and photos.
+<p>cozychic is a website for my wife to share her blog entries and photos.
 It's designed to be an extension of her social media presence and act as a central location to share content with her followers.</p>
 <br>

 <h3 style="font-weight: bold" id="built-with">Built With:</h3>